 The 4 Pillars of Fraternity and Sorority Life

 Academics play a key role in the Fraternity and Sorority Life community.
-Academic responsibility is emphasized by each fraternity and sorority through study sessions, scholarship awards, workshops, formal and informal advising sessions and honorary membership in our Greek honor societies: Order of Omega and Gamma Sigma Alpha.
+Academic responsibility is emphasized by each fraternity and sorority through study sessions, scholarship awards, workshops, formal and informal advising sessions and honorary membership in our honor societies: Order of Omega and Gamma Sigma Alpha.
 Chapters and national fraternal organizations recognize and reward scholastic excellence.

 Service and Media